ohdsi-studies/MddAfterBbValidation/readme.md

 License
 =======
-  depressionValidation is licensed under Apache License 2.0
+  MddAfterBbVal is licensed under Apache License 2.0

 Development
 ===========
-  depressionValidation is being developed in R Studio.
+  MddAfterBbVal is being developed in R Studio.